databrydge/popcorn-time/README.md

 ## Optional goals
-Below are some optional goals, not doing these does not give a negative impact on your chances at Databrydge.
+Below are some optional goals, not doing these, does not give a negative impact on your chances at Databrydge.
 We have enough code off of the main goal to rate your skills.
-But, for those of you that are having fun with the exercise, here is some extra fun to be had! :wink:
+But, for those of you that are having fun with the exercise, here is some extra fun to be had!
+Also, since these goals are optional, altering them or doing different additional changes to the project are all valid of course. :wink:

 ### Metadata
 Those movies in the web app UI look really weird with those default images, don't they?
 You see that button in the navbar, called `Refresh metadata!`?
 Do you see where I am going with this.....?